Being a graphic designer

 Because a lot of people use computers as consumption devices, they forget that there’s a whole industry of people out there who use them as production devices.

-Everybody else think I just draw things all day and colour stuff in.
+Everybody else thinks I just draw things all day and colour stuff in.
 Whilst I like to joke with my mates and say that’s what I do, the truth is I spend very little of my time actually doing my job.
 I spend most of my time answering emails, helping other people do their job, meeting clients and securing new work.

 So, what does it actually mean to be a graphic designer?